liamge/liamge.github.io/about/index.md

 I have experience in the professional sphere creating novel NLP algorithms and production-ready code for a downstream application, as well as building chatbots using existing frameworks such as wit.ai.

 In my free time I like to explore smaller NLP projects that I'll also post on this website.
-Recently, I have done an analysis of the difference between Conservative and Liberal posts on Reddit, analyzed what makes a good Bachelorette contestant, and built a self-driving RC.
+Recently, I have done an analysis of the difference between Conservative and Liberal posts on Reddit, implemented several famous Deep Learning/NLP papers, analyzed what makes a good Bachelorette contestant, and built a self-driving RC.
 All these projects will be posted on this website once I finish writing the actual blog posts.